 rice creek regional trail, saint paul, minnesota

-saint paul, minnesota
+from my yard, saint paul, minnesota